Drupal4Gov/Drupal-GovCon-2017/README.md

 This project is based on BLT, an open-source project template and tool that enables building, testing, and deploying Drupal installations following Acquia Professional Services best practices.

 * Ensure that your computer meets the minimum installation requirements (and then install the required applications).
-See the [System Requirements](https://blt.readthedocs.io/en/latest/INSTALL/).
+See the [BLT System Requirements](https://blt.readthedocs.io/en/latest/INSTALL/) and [Drupal VM System Requirements](https://blt.readthedocs.io/en/latest/local-development/#using-drupal-vm-for-blt-generated-projects).
 * Fork the parent repository in GitHub
 * Request access to the Drupal4Gov organization in GitHub
 * Request access to the Acquia Cloud Environment for Drupal GovCon